MicrosoftDocs/common-data-model-and-service/common-data-model/insurance-accelerator.md

 - The Financial Services Accelerator is provided as part of the open-source creative license and available on [GitHub](https://github.com/microsoft/Industry-Accelerator-FinancialServices).

-- To request access to the Insurance preview including the data model, solutions, and documentation, please fill out this form [here](https://experience.dynamics.com/accelerators/).
+- To request access to the Insurance preview including the data model, please fill out this form [here](https://experience.dynamics.com/accelerators/).